keijack/kjservlet/README.md

 * **req.pathValue**, an alias of `req.pathValues`.
 * **req.setAttribute(name, val)**, the wrap of the original request's setAttribute(name, value) method.
 * **req.setAttr(name, val)**, an alias of `req.setAttribute(name, val)`;
-* **req.getAttribute(name, defaultValue)**, the wrap of the original request's getAttribute(name) method, if there are no value then return the defaultValue that given.
+* **req.getAttribute(name, defaultValue)**, the wrap of the original request's getAttribute(name) method, if there is no value then return the defaultValue that given.
 * **req.getAttr(name, defaultValue)**, an alias of `req.getAttribute(name, defaultValue)`.
 * **req.removeAttribute(name)**, the wrap of the original request's removeAttribute(name) method.
 * **req.removeAttr(name)**, an alias of `req.removeAttribute(name)`.